imagej/imagej.github.io/_pages/plugins/trackmate/custom-edge-feature-analyzer-algorithms.md

 All these tutorials assume you are familiar with Java development.
 You should be at ease with java core concepts such as object oriented design, inheritance, interfaces, etc...
 Ideally you would even know that maven exists and that it can help you to compile software.
 Beyond this, the tutorials will provide what you need to know.

 Edge feature analyzers are algorithms that can associate one or more scalar numerical features to an edge, or a link between two spots in TrackMate.
-For instance, the instantaneous velocity is an edge feature (you need two linked spots to compute a displacement and a time interval), which happens to be provided by the algorithm named {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/features/edges/EdgeVelocityAnalyzer.java' label='EdgeVelocityAnalyzer.java' %}.
+For instance, the instantaneous velocity is an edge feature (you need two linked spots to compute a displacement and a time interval), which happens to be provided by the algorithm named {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/features/edges/EdgeSpeedAnalyzer.java' label='EdgeSpeedAnalyzer.java' %}.

 ## TrackMate modules